bbc/tams/docs/adr/0044-signalling-timeouts.md

 ### Option 1d: Client and Service negotiate Object garbage collection timeout

 This option would see Clients and Services actively negotiate Object garbage collection timeouts.
-This would likely take the form of minimum and maximum values being advertised by the Service at it's `/service` endpoint.
+This would likely take the form of minimum and maximum values being advertised by the Service at its `/service` endpoint.
 Clients would then specify a value in this range when requesting Object allocation.

 * Good, because it provides a clear contract between Services and Clients regarding the timeframe in which Objects must be used